 Pumpkin is one of those things that everyone in the family likes in one thing or the other.
 We all have our favorites and I use pumpkin in so many recipes, including these delicious fluffy pumpkin pancakes.
 I make pumpkin cookies, pumpkin lattes, baked pumpkin, pumpkin tarts, and pies to name a few things.
 So many delicious things come from this humble squash.

-Ingredients for Pumpkin Pancakes
+Ingredients for Gluten Free Pumpkin Pancakes

 The normal pancake ingredients with one extra ingredient – pumpkin.
 Well, almost, I make mine into gluten free pancakes.